pakistanisreact-bot/DORDLE/DREAMHOST_DEPLOYMENT.md

 2. **API Key Issues**:
    - Verify environment variable is set in Vercel
    - Check Vercel function logs for errors
+   - If you see "Secret does not exist" error, make sure you set the environment variable in Vercel dashboard, not in vercel.json

 3. **Frontend Not Loading**:
    - Check file paths on Dreamhost